hinogi/typeorm/.github/PULL_REQUEST_TEMPLATE.md

 ### Pull-Request Checklist

 <!--
-  Please make sure to review and check all of the following.
+  Please make sure to review and check all the following.

   If an item is not applicable, you can add "N/A" to the end.
 -->